isa-mulan-z/Maze_Solver/README.md

 # Maze_Solver
-A GUI-based program that visualizes the process of solving a maze.
+CS212 Data Structure HW.
+An interactive GUI-based program that visualizes the process of solving a maze.